NVlabs/Deep_Object_Pose/walkthrough.md

 When training is finished, you will have several saved checkpoints including the final one: `final_net_epoch_2000.pth`.
 We will use this checkpoint for inference.

-Generate a small number of new images in the same distrubution as your training images.
+Generate a small number of new images in the same distribution as your training images.
 We will use these for inference testing and evaluation.
 ```
 ./run_blenderproc_datagen.py --nb_runs 2 --nb_frames 20 --path_single_obj ~/data/models/Ketchup/google_16k/textured.obj --nb_objects 1 --distractors_folder ~/data/google_scanned_models/ --nb_distractors 10 --backgrounds_folder ~/data/dome_hdri_haven/ --outf ~/data/KetchupTest
 ```